open-gpu-compute/learning-cuda/programming_interface/README.md

 ## Unified Virtual Address Space
 A single unified address space is used for both device and host.
 Memory allocation in host takes place through CUDA API calls.
 `cudaPointerGetAttributes()` is used to determine the location of the memory on the host and devices allocated through CUDA.
-## Error Checking
-The runtime maintains an error variable, called `cudaPeekAtLastError()`, for each host thread that is initialized to cudaSuccess and is overwritten by the error code every time an error occurs.
+**Error Checking**: The runtime maintains an error variable, called `cudaPeekAtLastError()`, for each host thread that is initialized to cudaSuccess and is overwritten by the error code every time an error occurs.
 ## Texture and Surface Memory
 CUDA supports a subset of the texturing hardware that the GPU uses for graphics to access texture and surface memory.
 There are two different APIs to access texture and surface memory: